Incoming integration

 1. To select request parameters, you must first perform instructions described in the “Retrieve data” section in this document.

-2. In Deduplication hash generator, click Define.
+2. In Deduplication hash generator section, click Define.

 3. Select up to 5 parameters from which the deduplication hash is to be built.
 You can use any incoming data from request body and headers.